Skip to main content

 Using Tuition Assistance (TA)

-*It is the prospective and/or current student's responsibility to first check with their respective education counselor for the specifics involving TA by visiting their local installation education office, or by going online to a virtual education center.
+*It is the prospective as well as the current student's responsibility to check with their respective education services officer for the specifics involving TA by visiting their local installation education office, or by going online to a virtual education center.
 Your service's education center must approve your military TA benefits prior to enrollment.

-*More information on service specific TA policies can be found by clicking on the link: military.com
+*More information on service specific TA policies can be found by clicking on the link: https://www.dantes.mil/

 *Note: Sonoma State University policy on refunds for unearned TA funds is based on a graduated scale; in the event a military-affiliated student is unable to complete a course, students can click on the following link for more information: https://registrar.sonoma.edu/enrollment-policies/withdrawals